OHDSI/Achilles/README.md

 Automated Characterization of Health Information at Large-scale Longitudinal Evidence Systems (ACHILLES) - descriptive statistics about a OMOP CDM v4/v5 database

+Achilles consists of several parts: 1. precomputations (for database characterization) 2.
+Achilles Heel for data quality and 3. export feature for AchillesWeb

+Achilles Heel is activelly being developed for CDM v5 only.

 Getting Started
 ===============
 (Please review the [Achilles Wiki](https://github.com/OHDSI/Achilles/wiki/Additional-instructions-for-Linux) for specific details for Linux)